 This list can help you work through it.

-1. Apply for federal or state unemployment benefits, if needed.
+1. Apply for unemployment benefits, if needed.

 2. Review your final paycheck.